See our latest advice and guidance on your education during the global Coronavirus situation.

 When teaching starts, there will be a mix of classroom (and laboratory-based) and remote learning.
 We will be putting in place all the required health and safety measures so that you can get an in person experience, particularly in relation to small group work, seminars and tutorials.
 We will share more information on this at the earliest opportunity.

-We will continue to offer a remote Library service.
 Use Library Chat to keep in touch and to ask us any questions you may have.
 This will be staffed from 9am to 5pm, Monday to Friday.

 Contacting your School office